0xDeadcell/opus-alchemy/README.md

 ![Opus Alchemy Logo](./extension/icons/icon.png)

+- In Progress!
+Please wait for the first major release before downloading/cloning this repo

 Opus Alchemy is a free, open-source browser extension that automatically converts XHR and OPUS audio stream media types to MP3 for easy downloading on the cybrary.it platform.

 ---